Nikesh-A97/notes/Agile/Agile_Operations_Fundamentals.md

 - The owner of the work or outcome of the work
 - Holds the vision of the product
 - The communicator between client and team & manages stakeholders
-- Prioritzes the work
+- Prioritizes the work
-- Maximises the value delivered by team
+- Maximizes the value delivered by team
 - Available to team members for guidance

 #### Subject Matter Expert